Betty Smith: University of Michigan and Yale

 With the conferring of the Hopwood Award, Smith was invited to study drama at Yale University, where, under the tutelage of the renowned teacher George Pierce Baker, she wrote several plays during her two-year fellowship.
 At this time, she met a budding playwright, Robert V. Finch, known as "Bob," who became a close confidante and companion.
-With outside pressures mounting, particularly money concerns, as the fellowship had ended, her studies at Yale came to an end in the spring of 1934.
+With outside pressures mounting, particularly money concerns as the fellowship had ended, her studies at Yale came to an end in the spring of 1934.
 Moreover, she deeply missed her children, who had been placed with her sister's family on Long Island.

-Because Smith never completed high school, she was unable to formally matriculate at the University of Michigan; she never earned a Bachelor of Arts, despite having taken more than enough courses.
+Because Smith never completed high school, she was unable to formally matriculate at the University of Michigan.
+As a result, she never earned a Bachelor of Arts degree, despite having taken more than enough courses.
 And without the B.A., she was unable to earn the Master of Fine Arts degree at Yale.

 Federal Theatre Project

-With the end of her drama studies at Yale, Smith and her children returned to live briefly in her mother's house in Woodside, Queens.
+With the end of her drama studies at Yale, Smith and her children returned to live briefly in her mother's house in Woodhaven, Queens.
 In 1935, an opportunity with the Works Projects Administration fortuitously arose, and Smith began working for the Federal Theatre Project as a play reader.
 In May 1936, she and three other Federal Theatre Project members, including Bob Finch, were shifted to Chapel Hill, North Carolina to participate in regional theater activities.
 It was in Chapel Hill that Smith finally found a place to call home, and despite continuing struggles with money, she began to write more earnestly.

 Novelist

 In the late 1930s, Smith began to shift her attention from play writing to attempting a novel.
-Encouraged by her longtime friend, playwright Bob Finch, as well as her writing group, she turned her eye toward a milieu she was familiar: the tenements and streets of Brooklyn.
+Encouraged by her longtime friend, playwright Bob Finch, as well as her writing group, she turned her eye toward a milieu with which she was familiar: the tenements and streets of Brooklyn.
 In total, Smith wrote four published novels during her lifetime, three of which take Brooklyn as a setting.
 Her first novel, A Tree Grows in Brooklyn, was published in 1943.
 The book became an immediate bestseller and catapulted Smith to fame.
 Four years later, in 1947, the novel Tomorrow Will Be Better appeared.
 It would be another 11 years before Maggie-Now, her third book, was published in 1958.
 Smith's fourth and final novel, Joy in the Morning appeared in 1963.